-All AA programs at TBC & GS total 60 semester hours and include a Biblical Studies core of 14 semester hours and a General Education core of 26 semester hours.
+All AA programs at TBC & GS total 62 semester hours, which include a Biblical Studies core of 14 semester hours, General Education core of 26 semester hours, and World Engagement courses.

 English and Math Requirements

 Entrance to English and Math courses is determined by placement scores.
 ENGL 031 Developmental English and MATH 030 Fundamentals of Math are for students whose placement scores indicate they are not ready for college-level English or Math.
 These courses count as three credits in the semester schedule; however, they do not count towards the total credits needed for graduation as they are not considered college-level.